 Colours that burn and deter, or colours that draw one in to a first course?

 Dull green – only good for afters?

 Good for afters?

 Why even ask?
 This lady is clearly at the forefront of anyone’s wish list!

 So why wait for the pudding (i.e. run, now, whilst you still can!)?

 N.B.
 To find out more about the mating habits of male and female willow trees, Jay Cool recommends that you read ‘The Hidden Life of Trees’ by Peter Wohlleben.

-Disclaimer: Should you choose to purchase the featured book, via the image link below, Jay Cool will receive a commission from Amazon at no cost to yourself.
+Disclaimer: Should you choose to purchase the featured book, via the image link below, Jay Cool will not receive a commission from Amazon.